Misuse of the “final” dit dit (EE) before the very end of QSO

 So now, let us summarize: NEVER EVER send an EE or ESE or DIT DIT etc, the so-called final dits, until truly everything has been finished.

-Your final over, if you are NOT the last one in the cycle of overs, must make it clear that you are now ready to also listen to the final of the other side.
+Otherwise, your final over, if you are NOT the last one in the cycle of overs, must make it clear that you are now ready to also listen to the final of the other side.

-Now, when the other side has ALSO had their final transmission, so all is fair and square, you have both had the right and courtesy of your final transmissions, and he has also signed off, having heard that you ended with <SK> at the end of your last transmission he will also end his final over with your CALL DE his CALL <SK> TU EE or leave you to send the TU EE, and both of you exchange dits, this is really the end, where it belongs.
+Otherwise, when the other side has ALSO had their final transmission, so all is fair and square, you have both had the right and courtesy of your final transmissions, and he has also signed off, having heard that you ended with <SK> at the end of your last transmission he will also end his final over with your CALL DE his CALL <SK> TU EE or leave you to send the TU EE, and both of you exchange dits, this is really the end, where it belongs.

 Again: EE or ESE or TU EE whatever dits, NEVER belong anywhere except at the very end.